 - 1 tsp onion powder

-- Bring a large pot of salted water to a boil and cook pasta according to package directions leaving it just 1 minute shy of perfectly cooked.
-You'll finish it off with the sauce.
-Drain the pasta and return to the pot.
+- Bring a large pot of salted water to a boil and cook pasta according to package directions.
+Reserve 1 cup of pasta cooking water, then drain the pasta and return to the pot.

 - Meanwhile, heat a large nonstick skillet over medium heat.
 Cook the vegan sausage until browned on a few sides, then remove and let cool enough to handle.
 Tear into bite sized pieces.